-Risks Related to People and Competition
+Risks Related to Our Workforce

-- Conflicts of interest within our company have arisen and could arise again in the future. - Our inability to identify qualified individuals for our workforce could adversely impact our operations. - A substantial portion of our workforce is unionized, and, as a result, we may face labor actions that could disrupt our operations.
+- Our inability to identify, hire and retain qualified individuals for our workforce could slow our growth and adversely impact our ability to operate our business. - A substantial portion of our workforce is unionized, and we may face labor actions that could disrupt our operations or lead to higher labor costs and adversely affect our business. - Our obligation to fund multi-employer pension plans to which we contribute may have an adverse impact on us.